Vectorworks/developer-scripting/Function Reference/Functions/CreateTextureBitmap.md

 ```

 ## Remarks
 Creates a new default texture bitmap, with no paint node attached.
-Texture bitmap's paint node should be attached before this texture bitmap is used by MiniCAD ([[VS:SetTexBitPaintNode]]).
+Texture bitmap's paint node should be attached before this texture bitmap is used by MiniCAD ([SetTexBitPaintNode](SetTexBitPaintNode.md)).

 ## See Also
 VS Functions: